DLUT-datas/SGMNS/README.md

 # 1. Introduction and Installation

-* Structural Molecular Network-based Annotation (StrMNA) is a free network-based and spectral library-independent tool for deep annotation of untargeted ultra-performance liquid chromatography-high resolution mass spectrometry (UPLC-HRMS) metabolomics data.
+* Structure-Guided Molecular Network Strategy (SGMNS) is a free network-based and spectral library-independent tool for deep annotation of untargeted ultra-performance liquid chromatography-high resolution mass spectrometry (UPLC-HRMS) metabolomics data.
 The source program is in the Python language, and the development environment is Spyder 3.7.

 # 2. Input files